matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

   user, or from a `m.room_key` event.
 * that the new session key has a lower message index than the existing session key.

+When encrypting outgoing messages in a room using Megolm, clients MUST rotate their outgoing Megolm session (i.e. discard the existing session, and create and share a new session before sending more room messages) whenever any of the following happens:

+ * The existing session has been in use for longer than the period specified in `rotation_period_ms` in the [`m.room.encryption`](#mroomencryption) room state event, or an appropriate default.

+ * The existing session has been used to encrypt as many messages as specified in `rotation_period_msgs` in the [`m.room.encryption`](#mroomencryption) room state event, or an appropriate default.

+ * A user or device that was previously participating in the room, and may have received a copy of the decryption keys for the session, is seen to leave the room.

+   {{% changed-in v="1.19" %}} Since any user that received an invite to the room may have received a copy of the decryption keys for the session via [history sharing](#sharing-keys-between-users), clients MUST observe changes in state in the room, and whenever they see a user leaving the room, assume that the departed user may have access to any existing Megolm session, and rotate the session.
+Note that, in a `limited` [sync](#syncing), clients must treat any membership event with a membership other than `join` as an indication that the affected user may have joined and left the room.

 #### Protocol definitions

 ##### Events